Tom Brady continues to be the bait on the end of a sportsbook fishing rod as the NFL season prepares its Sept. 10 launch.

 It’s a tantalizing rematch of their AFC semifinal championship game against the Houston Texans.

 Remember that barnburner, when your over bet was cashed at halftime?
 The Chiefs stormed back from a 24-0 deficit to win 51-31.
-It was the first time in NFL history a team both trailed and led the same game by 20 points.
+It was the first time in NFL history that a team both trailed and led the same game by 20 points.

 One delirious PointsBet NJ backer, a high-money gambler who preferred to remain anonymous, recalled doubling down on the Chiefs in-game, time and again.